evilsocket/uroboros/README.md

-Uroboros (shipped as `uro`) is A GNU/Linux monitoring tool focused on single processes.
+Uroboros is a GNU/Linux monitoring tool focused on single processes.

 While
 utilities like top, ps and htop provide great overall details, they often lack useful temporal representation for